Back to the full dot-point answer

 A polis was a self-governing community of citizens (politai) with a defined territory, an urban centre, and shared religious institutions.
 By 500 BC there were perhaps 1,000 poleis in the Greek world.
 They shared a common Greek identity (language, gods, panhellenic sanctuaries at Olympia and Delphi) but no political unity.

-What is athens after Cleisthenes?Show answer
+What are athens after Cleisthenes?Show answer

 In 508/7 BC the aristocrat Cleisthenes had reformed the Athenian constitution after the fall of the Peisistratid tyranny in 510 BC.